Is the Community College Transfer Pipeline Changing?

 - The importance of looking beyond conferrals and the labor market, and considering also the context of the program at a particular institution

-- Examples from colleges and universities who have successfully launched new programs, curricula, and beyond.
+- Examples from colleges and universities that have successfully launched new programs, curricula, and beyond.

 Learn more about our team of expert research analysts here.

 Community college is “where America really goes to college,” said Dr. Gail Mellow, President of LaGuardia Community College, in her keynote at Eduventures Summit 2019.
 The scale of community...